Plancke/hypixel-php/README.md

 # Hypixel PHP

-A PHP class for fetching Player/Guild information from the Public HypixelAPI Since version 1.2.0 data is saved in a different way.
+A PHP class for fetching Player/Guild information from the Public HypixelAPI Since version 1.2 data is saved in a different way.
 This'll require you to cache everything again.
 This is fully automatic.
+Guild cache handling should be faster now.

 ## Usage